hujhax/austin-improv-wiki/You Can't Stay Here.md

 |Run	= May-Jun 2015
 }}

-***You Can't Stay Here*** is an upcoming mainstage show at [[The Institution Theater]].
+***You Can't Stay Here*** was a mainstage show at [[The Institution Theater]].

 ## Summary
-The show will run Fridays at 10pm from 5/15/15 to 6/19/15.
+The show ran Fridays at 10pm from 5/15/15 to 6/19/15.
 It will be an improvised play chronicling the misadventures of a group of four friends out way too late.

 ### Press Blurb
 From the initial show announcement: <blockquote>"It’s two a.m. in the big, bad city.
 The bars are closed, but the night is just beginning.
 Beware: Things are different when it gets this late.
 In this unscripted play, a group of friends will find out how"</blockquote>